 Revive Old Post is one of the most popular social media automation tools for WordPress sites.
-Once you install and configure the plug-in, you can count on it to automatically post new and old items to your accounts on all major social networks.
+Once you install and configure the plugin, you can schedule to post automatically.
+It helps to post new and old items to your accounts on all major social networks.
 A Jetpack is a free option that is also great for social media posting and other features.

 13. Broken Link checking

-Many site owners would be wary of having a bot or software handle their sites for them, owing to the fear that interacting with readers and potential customers will become impersonal.
+Many site owners would be wary about having a bot or software handle their sites.
+They are having a fear that interacting with readers and potential customers will become impersonal.
 As a blog or business site owner, you need to consider using WordPress Automation Tools to automate the nitty-gritty of running your site.
 This way, you can focus on creating excellent content and finding new ways to improve your website.